Frequently used website terms explained in plain English.

 SSL Secure Sockets Layer is an encryption technology used for privacy and security of information

-Subdomain A separate website, with its own URL, that belongs to a main domain. eg www.subdomain.maindomain.com.
+Subdomain A separate website, with its own URL, that belongs to the main domain. eg www.subdomain.maindomain.com.
 Subdomains can have unlimited pages

 Thumbnail Is a small picture, image or photograph on a web page, used to make loading of a page faster than a large image would take.
 It can sometimes be linked to a larger picture on another web page for users if desired.